Anwar8/Blaze/notes/journal.md

 - [ ] Element mapping should be done with position vectors; this will greatly simplify assembly, and possibly domain disribution.
 - [ ] Change how BCs are handled by delegating their control to a BC manager class `BCManager`.
 - [ ] Wrap `MPI_Allgather` call inside `count_distributed_dofs` with a wrapper from `MPIWrappers`.
+- [ ] Why is `FrameMesh` and attribute of `GlobalMesh`?
+Remove that - it is unnecessary!

 ## Journal
+### 20 January
+I emailed David Henty asking about unit testing `MPI` code, and I will wait and see what he says about testing `MPI` code.
+One approach I can take is to simply create my own simplistic testing framework where I create a handful of functions or classes that would do the testing for me.
+For example, if I want check whether an `MPI_Allgather` correctly collected the `ndofs` of all ranks, I can simply hard-code the correct number, check against that, and do an `MPI_Gather` call on the root rank that would retrieve `bool` values from each rank whether each rank got the answer right or not.
+The root rank would then output whether the answer was correct or not, and if some ranks got it wrong, it would output which ranks got it wrong.
+I can also simply make the ranks that got it wrong print an error message with the values it got vs the expected value.
+It is worth noting that some `MPI` tests will need to be called on a specific number of ranks, so I should figure out how to do that simply; perhaps this can be done via `make` or a `bash` script.

+32 unit tests were written and check the majority of the distributed behaviour except for `setup_distributed_mesh` which uses an `MPI_Allgather` call, and will need to be unit tested separately.
+All 32 tests are currently passing without issue.
 ### 19 January
 Today, I am trying to build with `MPI` support.
 I found out today that any additional calls to `target_include_libraries` [simply append to the include libraries](https://stackoverflow.com/questions/61760852/append-to-target-link-libraries).
 I can, with this information, really simplify the `CMakeLists.txt` for `Blaze`.

 I just managed to correctly build the `MPI` version of `Blaze`.
 I now notice that once running the `MPI` distributed version, I am likely to get way too much logging information.
 I will need to find a way to aggregate this data at the end by perhaps creating a distributed timer that would gather, perhaps via `MPI_Gather`, data from each individual timer and present the data for each rank.

 ### 16 January
 Added documentation to the functions created yesterday, and as such I went over all the functions again and made some minor modifications.
 Overall, the partitioning appears sensible.
 Need to establish unit tests next.